zilinissleepin/freqtrade/docs/faq.md

 Please look at the [advanced setup documentation Page](advanced-setup.md#running-multiple-instances-of-freqtrade).

+### I'm getting "Impossible to load Strategy" when starting the bot

+This error message is shown when the bot cannot load the strategy.
+Usually, you can use `freqtrade list-strategies` to list all available strategies.
+The output of this command will also include a status column, showing if the strategy can be loaded.

+Please check the following:

+* Are you using the correct strategy name?
+The strategy name is case-sensitive and must correspond to the Strategy class name (not the filename!).
+* Is the strategy in the `user_data/strategies` directory, and has the file-ending `.py`?
+* Does the bot show other warnings before this error?
+Maybe you're missing some dependencies for the strategy - which would be highlighted in the log.
+* In case of docker - is the strategy directory mounted correctly (check the volumes part of the docker-compose file)?

 ### I'm getting "Missing data fillup" messages in the log

 This message is just a warning that the latest candles had missing candles in them.